LudvikGalois/imphoare/README.md

   although it will probably suffer from similar issues as exponentation with regards to being unable to disprove a statement.
 - It's not particularly well tested, and the test suite is a WIP
+- It can be a bit finnicky around if statements - try and have the conditional as the rightmost thing in the hoare triple, otherwise it may not successfully realise that two expressions are the same.